Buy a Flight

 • Number of frequencies per week operated on an annual basis (as for seasonal connections, the value shall be on a pro rata basis);

-• Capacity offered on the new route, differentiating the incentive between Regional, Narrow Body and Wide body Aircraft;
+• Capacity offered on the new route, differentiating the incentive between Regional, Narrow Body and Wide body aircraft;

 • Type of destination, differentiating between domestic destinations and destinations within and outside the European Community.